FusionCache/docs/docs/design.md

 - as a read query executes, there can't be data races because there can't be write queries executing to change the cache
 - by definition a read query doesn't change data, so multiple read queries can execute concurrently without data races, therefore no data race protection

-If there are no active write queries, a read query must only wait to execute if all threads are busy, otherwise it will always execute immediately and be completely independant from the other read queries (they are all read-only, no data races possible so no interthread communication required).
+If there are no active write queries, a read query must only wait to execute if all threads are busy, otherwise it will always execute immediately and be completely independant from the other read queries - they are all read-only, no interthread communication required so no data races possible.

 <br/>